-The Stellar Development Foundation with the help of Stanford professor David Mazières released an upgraded protocol called Stellar Consensus Protocol.
+The Stellar Development Foundation released an upgraded protocol called Stellar Consensus Protocol.
 The main purpose of this was to allow every person running the software to identify a few other trusted participants to correctly apply the cryptographic rules used to validate transactions.
 In the process, users rely less on mining to validate transactions.

-Despite an upgrade, a new partnership and milestone in market capitalization, XLM finished the 1st half of the year with a price of $0.0034.
+Despite an upgrade, a new partnership and increased market capitalization, XLM started 2015 at a trading price of $0.0055 and finished the 1st half of the year with a price of $0.0034.
 Stellar Lumens further plummeted in price and dropped to a new low of $0.0017 on the last day of 2015.
 XLM ended up shedding 69.0909% of its opening day price.

 Stellar Partnerships and Price Performance in 2016

 2016 was a year of partnerships and integrations for Stellar.
 Multinational professional services network, Deloitte, announced on the 3rd May 2016 that it is partnering with Stellar to build a cross-border payments application.
 Deloitte launched a mobile application “Which can make cross-border payments “as easy as Venmo” Deloitte partner, Eric Piscini said.
 The company also added that “The solution reduces the cost of transfers by up to 40% and completes the transaction in about five seconds”.

 Other financial institutions which partnered with Stellar in 2016 include but not limited to the ICICI Bank of India, Tempo Money Transfer (a French remittance company) and a mobile payment firm in Africa called Flutterwave.